-Our entire activity since inception through September 30, 2020 related to our formation, the preparation for the Initial Public Offering, and since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
+Our entire activity since inception through December 31, 2020 related to our formation, the preparation for the Initial Public Offering, and since the closing of the Initial Public Offering, our activities have consisted of efforts directed towards locating a suitable target and completing a suitable Business Combination.
 We have neither engaged in any operations nor generated any revenues to date.
 We will not generate any operating revenues until after completion of our initial Business Combination.
-We will generate non-operating income in the form of net gains on investments, dividends and interest income on U.S. Treasury Securities, investments in money market funds that invest in U.S. Treasury Securities and cash from the proceeds derived from the Initial Public Offering.
+We will generate non-operating income in the form of net gains on investments, dividends and interest income on U.S. Treasury Securities, investments in money market funds that invest in U.S. Treasury Securities and cash from the proceeds derived from the Initial Public Offering and Private Placement.
 We expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance and other purposes), as well as for due diligence expenses in connection with our search for a Business Combination.